 PMS, CMYK, RGB and HEX — anyone who works on a computer will have seen these terms used to describe color types, but many people don’t understand what they are, how they’re used and what the difference is between them.

 There are two basic categories of color types: print and onscreen.
-Color on the printed page is subtractive, while color onscreen is additive.
 It’s important to understand that the digital and print mediums render color very differently from one another.
 You don’t use PMS colors on a website just like you don’t use RGB colors on a printing press.

-USE: Printing, business cards, hang tabs and Sublimation
+USE: Printing, business cards, hang tab, silk screen, DTG and sublimation

 Pantone – A standardized color matching system, used across many industries worldwide – including the printing industry.
 This is used for all printing including, silk screen, embroidery, DTG (Direct-to-garment), Sublimation.